 4.7 The results of the Part 1 analysis demonstrate that the Green Belt is making a Contribution or a Significant Contribution to NPPF Green Belt purposes overall.
 No land was identified as making such a Limited Contribution to Green Belt purposes to warrant removal from the Green Belt.
 However, two parcels (N4 at Fairfield and SW13 at Lower Heath, Stourport) were identified as making an overall limited contribution.
-Table 1 sets out the definitions of contribution to green belt purposes for the land parcels coloured in the map in figure 3.
+Table 1 sets out the definitions of contribution to Green Belt purposes for the land parcels coloured in the map in Figure 3.

-Table 1: Definitions of contribution to Green Belt purposes for land parcels

-Green Belt Category Definition Significant Contribution The parcel makes a Significant Contribution to (a) Green Belt purpose(s) and release (either in whole or part) is only likely to be considered where particular material planning considerations exist to justify this.
+Table 1: Definitions of contribution to Green Belt purposes for land parcels or part) is only likely to be considered where particular material planning considerations exist to justify this.
 Contribution The parcel makes a Contribution to (a) Green Belt purpose(s) and release (either in whole or part) would need to be balanced against various material planning considerations.
 Limited Contribution The parcel makes a Limited Contribution to (a) Green Belt Purpose(s) indicating that release (either in whole or part) could be considered in the context of other material planning considerations.